 The idea is, if you suddenly encounter a huge financial emergency such as losing your job, then you will have enough money that could help you stay afloat until you find your next employment.

 Losing Your Job

 This is one of the main reasons why you and I should have an emergency fund.
 With the continuous outsourcing of jobs here and there and with the constant development of technology, it feels like we do not know when our employments will cease to exist.
-Knowing and accepting this fact is beyond our control, this should help us be mentally prepared in pooling our emergency fund and in looking for alternative sources of income as well.
+We all know that this fact is beyond our control.
+This should help us be mentally prepared in pooling our emergency fund and in looking for alternative sources of income as well.

 A Family Member Passes Away

 I’m not being morbid, but, death is something that we all know will happen to all of us.
 The ironic thing though is that, even if it’s a fact of life, not everyone prepares for it.
 If a family member suddenly passes away then the usual norm would be, the relatives will pool a certain amount of money to help the family of the deceased minimize or overcome the financial aspect of this situation.

 However, if we will all start saving up for an emergency fund, then we could all minimize the financial stress that we might go through because of this.